Advanced kidney cancer

 If your treatment stops working your doctor may prescribe a second type of treatment (second line treatment).
 This may include one of the drugs above.
 Or your doctor may recommend that you have temsirolimus (Torisel) or everolimus (Afinitor).
 These drugs also block signals that tell cancer cells to grow.
 They are called mTOR blockers.

 If your cancer has spread to your bones your doctor may suggest you have denosumab.
 Denosumab (pronounced den-oh-sue-mab) is a type of monoclonal antibody.
 When cancer spreads to the bones it can cause pain and weaken them.
 When the bones are weaker they break more easily.
 Denosumab works by helping to strengthen the bones which lowers the risk of fractures and helps to control pain.
 You have it as an injection just under your skin (subcutaneously).
-There is more information about denosumab including possible side effects in the cancer drugs section.
+There is more information about denosumab, including the possible side effects, in the cancer drugs section.

 There is detailed information about biological therapies for kidney cancer in this section.

 Researchers are developing newer types of biological therapies and these are being tested in clinical trials.
 There is information about research into some new biological therapies in the kidney cancer research section.
 If you have advanced kidney cancer you might be offered one of these newer therapies as part of a clinical trial.

 If your cancer has come back in the area of your kidney and one other part of the body, such as the lungs or liver, your doctor may suggest surgery to remove either

 - Your kidney alone OR

 - Your kidney and the secondary cancer

 Generally, this treatment will only be possible if you have only one secondary cancer (or a very small number).
 Even if it is only possible to remove your kidney, this is worth doing if you are well enough.
 If you are fit enough for the surgery, it may slow down the growth of the cancer and keep you in reasonable health for longer.